 The more complex the mechanism and the more elaborate the design, the better.
 Discerning watch devotees will recognise that credo.
 It was one that informed my early years in the watch trade – until 1997, when I met Ludwig Oechslin.
 He was well aware of the prevailing bias towards complexity.
 It was this that prompted him – the mathematician, astronomer, master watchmaker and designer – to pursue an alternative direction.
 One that was subject to the same standards you would find in architecture, art and product design – but not watchmaking… yet.

 “The watch sports a rigorous design.
 It needs a rigorous price – CHF 5000,” was Ludwig’s recommendation.
-The International Watch Museum MIH concluded an exclusive deal with Embassy and agreed that there should be no advertising.
+The International Watch Museum concluded an exclusive deal with Embassy Jewel AG, Lucerne and agreed that there should be no advertising.
 Buyers of the MIH Watch aren’t paying for the innovative mechanics of its annual calendar: Ludwig published his designs for the nine components as an open source resource, and in so doing released the financial brakes that could have scuppered the project.
-The MIH receives CHF 700 for each MIH Watch sold by Embassy – money that’s invested in its restoration projects.
+The Museum receives CHF 700 for each Watch sold by Embassy – money that’s invested in its restoration projects.
 This was Ludwig’s way of creating a novel source of funding.

 Of course, the MIH annual calendar could be adopted by large manufacturers some time in the future – which would provide useful funds for the MIH.
 Technical design in exchange for cultural support…